-Setting up and optimizing your Store above the fold
+Setting up and optimising your Store above the fold

 Stores are curated destinations on Amazon where you can display your brand and products.
 Each Store can contain different features to showcase a brand’s product offerings and enhance the shopping experience.
 In this article, we will explain the “above the fold” section of a Store, why it’s important, and how you can make it work for you.